PolusG/Milestone1/Specification.md

 ### Alternate Trigger
 ### Alternate Postconditions

-Name: Todo tracker
+Use Case Name: Todo tracker
+## Summary
-Summary: A student who has logged in can see what tasks there are to complete and are already completed Actor(s): The student.
+A student who has logged in can see what tasks there are to complete and are already completed
+## Actors
+The student.
+## Preconditions
-Pre-conditions: The student has logged in and there is at least one task.
+The student has logged in and there is at least one task.
+## Triggers
-Trigger: Student selects to view tracker.
+Student selects to view tracker.

-Primary sequence: [at most 10 steps]:
+## Primary Sequence
-The system displays the task to be completed and marks the completed tasks.
+1. The system displays the task to be completed and marks the completed tasks.
-The system prompts the student to the next available task.
+2. The system prompts the student to the next available task.
-The student confirms they wish to proceed with the task.
+3. The student confirms they wish to proceed with the task.
-The system leads the student to the task.
+4. The system leads the student to the task.
-System returns “You are on the task [tasnk name]”.
+5. System returns “You are on the task [tasnk name]”.
-The system displays the completion percentage of the task.
+6. The system displays the completion percentage of the task.

+## Alternative sequence
-Alternative sequence: The student does not select a task.
+The student does not select a task.
 The system displays a message to remind the student.

-Post-conditions [must be true after the use case is done]:
+## Primary Postconditions
 The student starts a new task
 The selected task is displayed
 OR
 The student does select a task.
 Todo list remains the same

-Name: Visualize hours worked and projects
+Use Case Name: Visualize hours worked and projects
+## Summary
-Summary: A student who has logged in can see how many hours they have worked in total and for each project Actor(s): The student.
+A student who has logged in can see how many hours they have worked in total and for each project
+## Actors
+The student.
+## Preconditions
-Pre-conditions: The student has logged in.
+The student has logged in.
+## Triggers
-Trigger: Student selects to view hours worked.
+Student selects to view hours worked.

-Primary sequence: [at most 10 steps]:
+## Primary Sequence
-The system displays the projects.
+1. The system displays the projects.
-The system displays the total hours worked.
+2. The system displays the total hours worked.
-The system can choose to view the hours worked on a specific project.
+3. The system can choose to view the hours worked on a specific project.
-The student clicks to visualize the hours worked.
+4. The student clicks to visualize the hours worked.
-The system shows a chart to the student with information on hours worked.
+5. The system shows a chart to the student with information on hours worked.

+## Alternative sequence
-Alternative sequence: The student does not visualize.
+The student does not visualize.
 The system does not display anything.

-Post-conditions [must be true after the use case is done]:
+## Primary Postconditions
 Student tracks the hours worked
 The student chooses to visualize the hours worked
 A chart is displayed.
 OR
 The student does visualize.
 Screen remains the same.

-Name: Visualize time blocks
+Use Case Name: Visualize time blocks
+## Summary
-Summary: A student who has logged in can view a calendar-like view to see their tasks for the week.
+A student who has logged in can view a calendar-like view to see their tasks for the week.
+## Actors
-Actor(s): The student.
+The student.
+## Preconditions
-Pre-conditions: The student has logged in.
+The student has logged in.
+## Triggers
-Trigger: Student selects to visualize time blocks.
+Student selects to visualize time blocks.

-Primary sequence: [at most 10 steps]:
+## Primary Sequence
-The system prompts the user for the option to visualize time blocks.
+1. The system prompts the user for the option to visualize time blocks.
-The student confirms to visualize time blocks.
+2. The student confirms to visualize time blocks.
-The student views the items to do for the week.
+3. The student views the items to do for the week.
-The student clicks a task and accesses the task.
+4. The student clicks a task and accesses the task.
-The system crosses the tasks completed from the visualization.
+5. The system crosses the tasks completed from the visualization.

+## Alternative sequence
-Alternative sequence: The student does not visualize.
+The student does not visualize.
 The system does not display anything.

-Post-conditions [must be true after the use case is done]:
+## Primary Postconditions
 The student visualizes the time blocks
 A calendar view is presented to students with tasks to complete The student selects a task.
 OR
 The student does visualize.
 The screen remains the same.

-Name: Create graph of connections between notes
+Use Case Name: Create graph of connections between notes
+## Summary
-Summary: The system will create connections between notes using a graph algorithm.
+The system will create connections between notes using a graph algorithm.
+## Actors
-Actor(s): The system.
+The system.
+## Preconditions
-Pre-conditions: There are at least one note to serve as a note.
+There are at least one note to serve as a note.
+## Triggers
-Trigger: Automatically triggered.
+Automatically triggered.

-Primary sequence: [at most 10 steps]:
+## Primary Sequence
-The system checks the server for the existence of notes.
+1.The system checks the server for the existence of notes.
-After confirming the existence the system will place the notes as nodes..
+2.After confirming the existence the system will place the notes as nodes..
-The system will create a bi-directional graph where the edges will serve both ways.
+3.The system will create a bi-directional graph where the edges will serve both ways.

+## Alternative sequence
-Alternative sequence: There are no notes
+There are no notes
 The system does not do anything..

-Post-conditions [must be true after the use case is done]:
+## Primary Postconditions
 The system creates the graph
-Now both the system and the student can easily navigate between notes and can be used to implement new features
+Now both the system and the student can easily navigate between notes and can be used to implement new features OR

-OR
 The system does not create a graph.
 The system will wait until there is enough note(s).